simutechphotonics/LumToGDS/README.md

 ## Running with LSF
 1. Launch Lumerical FDTD and load your .fsp file you wish to extract.
-2. In the script editor, load "mainLSF.lsf" and click "Run".
+2. In the script editor, load "LumToGDS_GUI.lsf" and click "Run".
     - A wizard should pop up and provide you with the detected objects for confirmation
     - Follow the wizard instructions and provide the layout layer number that will be assigned to each detected object/material
     - Objects with same material will automatically use the same entry, simplifying the entry process.